AdvancedCustomFields/docs/fields/gallery.md

   The minimum number of attachments required for field validation.

 - **Maximum Selection**
-  The maximum number of attachments required for field validation.
+  The maximum number of attachments allowed for field validation.

 - **Minimum**
   Adds upload validation for minimum width in pixels (integer), height in pixels (integer) and filesize in MB (integer).
 The filesize may also be entered as a string containing the unit. eg. `’400 KB’`.